Reinhard Iselin: Industrial enterprises

 Iselin was also involved in several industrial enterprises.
-In 1754, he was one of the founders of a textile mill and later that same year obtained a royal license to establish a calico textile manufactury at the Christiansholm estate.
-In 1772, he took over Outerloo's tannery in Adelgade and he also operated a large sugar refinery.
-Iselin also owned approximately two-fifths of Froland's iron works at Arendal.
+In 1754, he was one of the founders of a textile mill.
+In the same year, he obtained a royal license to establish a calico textile manufactury at the Christiansholm estate.
+He was also involved in a tannery (acquired in 1772, located in Adelgade) and a sugar refinery.
+In Norway, Iselin held a 40 % stake in Froland's iron works at Arendal.

 Property and honours

 Iselin was given the title of etatsråd in 1766 and konferensråd in 1769.
 He owned Rosendal and Rosenvænget at Copenhagen as well as a country house (now Gramlille) in Kongens Lyngby.

-He acquired the estates Iselingen, Rosenfeldt, Snertingegaard and Avnø at Vordingborg from the state when Vordingborg Cavalry District was sold in auction in 1774.
+He acquired the estates Iselingen, Rosenfeldt, Snertingegård and Avnø at Vordingborg from the state when Vordingborg Cavalry District was sold in auction in 1774.
 In 1776, Iselin was ennobled with the title of baron (friherre).

 Personal life and legacy

 Iselin married his former employer Michael Fabritius' daughter Anna Elisabeth on 2 February 1772 in the German Reformed Church in Copenhagen.
 They had four children.
 Their two sons died as infants.
-Their daughter Marie Margrethe (Mimi) (1753-1814) married Christian Frederik (Friedrich) Ernst Rantzau von Rantzau (1747-1806).
+Their daughter Marie Margrethe (Mimi) (1753–1814) married Christian Frederik (Friedrich) Ernst Rantzau von Rantzau (1747–1806).
 Their daughter Lisa married Antoine de Bosc de la Calmette.